chinychin99/chinychin99/README.md

-**Hi, I'm Biak!**

-I'm a student at Northeastern University studying Computer Science and Business Admin.
+# 👋 Hi, I’m Biak Chin

+I’m a **Computer Science and Business Administration student at Northeastern University** passionate about combining my technical and communication skills to solve problems in creative ways.

-- I'm still pretty new at coding but I'm always excited to learn
+- 🌱 I’m still fairly new to coding, but I’m always excited to learn, experiment, and grow.
-- I love building fun and useful apps and tools that people can actually use
+- ⚡ I love building **fun yet practical apps** that people can actually use.
+- 📊 I’m especially interested in **analyzing and organizing data** to uncover insights and drive decisions.
-- In the future, I hope to explore and build data driven apps
+- 💡 In the future, I hope to explore **financial modeling** and the intersection of **finance + computer science**.

+---

+## 🛠️ Languages & Tools
+- **Programming:** Java, Python, Racket
+- **Web Development:** HTML, CSS, JavaScript
+- **Databases:** MySQL

+---

+## 📬 Let’s Connect
-Feel free to reach out to me at biaktchin8@gmail.com!
+Feel free to reach out!
+- **Linkedln:** linkedin.com/in/biak-chin-2b3375284
+- **Email:** biaktchin8@gmail.com